Nightjar LogoSign in

 2. The Style Lock (Your Vibe)

-This is where the magic happens.
-Do not try to describe the lighting you want or the mood you're going for.
+Stop trying to describe the lighting you want or the mood you're going for.
+Words are subjective; reference images are not.

-Instead, find 3-5 images that already look perfect.
-These could be from a previous expensive photoshoot, or a Pinterest mood board.
+Instead, find 3-5 images that already look the way you want.
+These could be from a previous photoshoot, or a Pinterest mood board.
 Upload them to Nightjar.

 3. The Context (The Prompt)